warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 #### Oryza CLIMtools

 The Oryza CLIMtools portal continues to provide interactive web-based views of environment x genome associations, RiboSNitch prediction, and correlations between the local environment and a pool of curated phenotypes.
+Curated data corresponds to 413 geo-environmental variables describing the local environments of 658 Indica and 283 Japonica landrace varieties sequenced as part of the 3K Rice Genome Project (Ferrero-Serrano _et al_, 2024).

 ### Expression